tarekmonjur/php-mysql/readme.md

-# Data Structre and Algorithm using PHP & Mysql
+# Data Structures and Algorithms using PHP & Mysql
-Important and most usefull data structure and algorithms with php. then given example of the most common algorithms.
+Important and most usefull data structures and algorithms with php. then given example of the most common algorithms.
 </br>

-## Data Structure:
+## Data Structures:
 * **Linked List**
 * **Queue**
 * **Stack**